A Black History Month-themed police car in Miami draws criticism

 Artist says the cruiser design was about unity and paying homage to Africa

-Unlike the typical Miami police car, which is largely white with a dark green band and yellow lettering, this special edition is coated black with red, yellow and green stripes — colors commonly used to represent pan-African solidarity.
+Unlike the typical Miami police car, which is white and blue in color, this special edition is coated black with red, yellow and green stripes — colors commonly used to represent pan-African solidarity.

 The vehicle is also embellished with four raised fists, an outline of the African continent and the words "Miami Police Supports Black History Month."